10 Dining Room Decorating Ideas for Christmas

 Final Touch: Balance Scary with Stylish

 The key to artful Halloween decorating is restraint.
 Mix spooky elements with chic touches so your home feels festive without being cluttered.
-A bowl of candy skulls looks even better next to elegant black candles Buy Now; a haunted portrait pops when hung in a sleek black frame.
+A bowl of candy skulls looks even better next to elegant black candles buy here; a haunted portrait pops when hung in a sleek black frame.

 Think of it like curating an art exhibit—each piece has purpose, and together, they tell a story.